Skip to main content

 Nonetheless, since 2016, the CAUB has pursued and held multiple meetings with regulators—the Authority for Fiscal and Social Control of Businesses, the Authority of the Financial System Supervision (ASFI) and the General Comptroller of the State—to raise awareness about the need for a QA system and relevant standards.
 As a result of these activities, the ASFI did adopt ISA and ISQC 1 as the mandatory standards that audit firms authorized to audit companies under its control must apply.

 To overcome challenges and support its members’ understanding of the value of QA reviews, the CAUB has developed Train the Trainers workshops in each of the country’s provinces where it has branch offices to better disseminate information about the system nationwide; issued a Quality Control Manual; and collaborated with the Inter-American Accounting Association to develop training activities on Quality Control for Small- and Medium-Sized Practices.
-In addition, the CAUB shares information on quality control standards to its members and stakeholders on an ongoing basis.
+In addition, the CAUB shares information on related standards to its members and stakeholders on an ongoing basis.

 Current Status: Review & Improve